liyunqianggyn/Awesome-LLMs-Pruning/challenge/challenge.md

 #### LLM-Streamline-2025
 - Not all LLMs have contiguous less important layers, thus removing certain contiguous layers may be suboptimal.

+#### Reassessing-Layer-Pruning-2025
+- The selection of calibration and fine-tuning datasets may bias the conclusions of the paper.

 ### 2024
 #### Prune-Distill-Llama-31-2024
 - Interesting to see the combination between parameter-efficient fine-tuning techniques such as LoRA (less training parameters) together with less training tokens for retraining